StefanoDalMas/VagueTripCompensationIdentifier/src/README.txt

 ## How to start the program

-1. Enter src folder:

-    cd src/

-2. At this point it is possible to create the dataset with our generator(a.) or you can insert yours in the data folder(b.)
+1. At this point it is possible to create the dataset with our generator(a.) or you can insert yours in the data folder(b.)

-    a.
+    i.
 It's possible to play with some parameters that guide our generator to create the dataset.
 You can find them in the `tools/parameters.py` file.
     To launch the generator run:

         python3 generate_dataset.py

-    b.
+    ii.
 Copy your `actual.json` and `standard.json` files in the `data` folder.
     You can use the command:

         cp -r <your_data_folder_path> ./

-3. run the following command to calculate the solutions on the given dataset:
+2. run the following command to calculate the solutions on the given dataset:

     python3 solution.py